OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 > npm -i --save-dev @octopus/step-api

-These types cover the `executor`, `validation`, and `ui` concerns.
+These types cover the `executor`, `validation`, and `ui` components.

 These types form the API surface between Steps and Octopus Server.
-If your Step implements these types, it will be guaranteed to work with Octopus Server.
+If your Step implements these types, it will be guaranteed to work with Octopus Server, taking into account [versioning](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Concepts/Versioning.md).

 ## Executor